OmarAhmed-A/VHDL-MIPS/readme.md

 ### Program Counter (PC)

 The PC is responsible for storing the address of the next instruction to be executed.
 It is updated every clock cycle, either by incrementing its value by 2 (to skip over the fixed-size instruction word) or by jumping to a new address specified by the instruction.
+Signals are used to control the operation of the PC.
+(See [pcSignals.md](pcSignals.md) for more information.

 ### Instruction Memory

-The instruction memory stores the instructions of the program being executed.
+The instruction memory stores the [instructions](Rom.md) of the program being executed.
 It has a single input (the PC) and a single output (the instruction).

 ### Control Unit

-The control unit decodes the instruction and generates the control signals needed to execute it.
+The control unit decodes the instruction and generates the [control signals](CUSignals.md) needed to execute it.
 The control signals are used to control the operation of the other components of the processor.

 ### Register File